A homotopy orbit spectrum for profinite groups

+\begin{Rk} In Theorem 2.4, by \cite[page 100]{Jardine}, $d(X[G^\bullet])$ can be viewed as the geometric realization (that is, as a type of coend) of the simplicial spectrum which is a bar construction for the action of $G$ on $X$.
+The notation ``$X[G^\bullet]$" reflects the algebra that arises when working with the Moore complex associated to the simplicial (graded) abelian group $\pi_\ast(X[G^\bullet])$.
+This is seen, for example, in the algebraic manipulations in the proof of Theorem \ref{corollary:whenfinite} and when $X$ is a homotopy ring spectrum, where for each $l \geq 0$, $X[G^l]$ is a ``homotopy group ring spectrum," with $\pi_0(X[G^l]) \cong \pi_0(X)[G^l]$.
+In this isomorphism, the right-hand side is a group ring, since $\pi_0(X)$ is a ring. \end{Rk}

-In this section, we use the model for the homotopy orbit spectrum that is given in Theorem \ref{model} to help us define homotopy orbits for $G$ a profinite group.
+\end{section} \begin{section}{The homotopy orbit spectrum $X_{hG}$ when $G$ is profinite} In this section, we use the model for the homotopy orbit spectrum that is given in Theorem \ref{model} to help us define homotopy orbits for $G$ a profinite group.
 We begin with a comment about Definition \ref{module}. \begin{Rk} Let $X = \holim_i X_i$ be an $S[[G]]$-module.
 The choice of the term ``$S[[G]]$-module" is motivated by the fact that, for each $i$, the action of $G/N_i$ on $X_i$ yields a function $G/N_i \rightarrow \mathrm{Hom}_\mathrm{Spt}(X_i,X_i)$ in that corresponds to a map $X_i \wedge (G/N_i)_+ \rightarrow X_i$.
-The analogy with actual modules over the spectrum $S[[G]]$ could be pursued further (as Mark Behrens has done); however, for simplicity, we do not do this. \end{Rk}
+The analogy with actual modules over the spectrum $S[[G]]$ could be pursued further, as Mark Behrens has done in unpublished work; however, for simplicity, we do not do this. \end{Rk}